Is it true that when Reagan first met Gorbachev, he claims to have thought, “He’ll sell us everything”?

 2. The Reagan Diaries

 3. Ronald Reagan.
-Life in American
+American life

-5. Kitish - about falsifiers of history.
+5. Kitisha is about falsifiers of history.

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: